DEAP/deap/doc/tutorials/start.rst

    :lines: 7-16

 This creates functions to initialize populations from individuals that are themselves initialized with random float numbers.
+The functions are registered in the toolbox with there default arguments under the given name.
+For example, it will be possible to call the function :func:`toolbox.population` to instantly create a population.
-More initialization methods are found in the :ref:`creating-types` tutorial and the various :ref:`examples`.
+More initialization methods
+are found in the :ref:`creating-types` tutorial and the various :ref:`examples`.